shushcat/modernphilosophy/modernphilosophy.markdown

 of them.
-The premises must be Prior, Explanatory, Better known [to us] and Previously cognized; Explanatory, because we only know a thing when we have learned its explanation; Prior, if they are to be explanatory; Previously known not only in our second sense, viz.
-That their meaning is understood, but that one knows that they are true.
+The premises must be Prior, Explanatory, Better known [to us] and Previously cognized; Explanatory, because we only know a thing when we have learned its explanation; Prior, if they are to be explanatory; Previously known not only in our second sense, viz. that their meaning is understood, but that one knows that they are true.

 ### Book One, Chapter Four